Murder of Yevgeny Nuzhin: Life

-Nuzhin was born in 1967 in Kazakhstan.
+Nuzhin was born in 1967 in Kazakh SSR.
 As a young man, he was drafted for military service which he did in the troops subordinated to the Ministry of Interior.
 After the completion of his service, he settled in Nizhny Novgorod.
 In 1999, he murdered a person and wounded another for which he was sent to prison for 24 years.
 In jail, he married a woman named Olga Viktorovna with whom he had two sons.
 He was sentenced to an additional four years in prison for an attempted escape for a total of 28 years.

 He spent the first four years of his sentence in hard labour camps in northern Ural.
 Later, he was sent to IK3 prison in Ryazan Oblast.
 After three years, he was sent to Vladimir after which he returned to Ryazan.
 While in prison, he maintained social media accounts.
 He expressed support for the annexation of Crimea and the invasion of Ukraine.

 Capture in Ukraine

-Nuzhin stated that he joined Wagner Group after Yevgeny Prigozhin visited his prison in Ryazan region.
+Nuzhin stated that he joined the Wagner Group after Yevgeny Prigozhin visited his prison in Ryazan region.
 After training for seven days, on 25 August he was sent to the Luhansk region.
 On 2 September he arrived on the frontline of the Russian invasion.
 On 4 September, he decided to surrender.
 Nuzhin was then captured by Ukraine.
 As a prisoner of war, he gave an interview to Ukrainian journalist Yuri Butusov, and said he had only joined the Wagner Group to get out of prison and quickly surrender to Ukraine.
-He argued that he was opposed to the Russian invasion, and expressed his hope to stay in Ukraine and the wish to fight for the Armed Forces of Ukraine.
+He argued that he was opposed to the Russian invasion, and expressed his hope to stay in Ukraine and that he wished to fight for the Armed Forces of Ukraine.